bomonike/bomonike.github.io/learn-chinese.md

 https://www.youtube.com/watch?v=IW-Wcv-ieiI
 53:19
-CHINA: The Civilization That Reset Itself Three Times | 4K Documentary Where on Earth
+CHINA: The Civilization That Reset Itself Three Times | 4K Documentary by Where on Earth

-MOVIE: Three Kingdoms (2010)

 https://www.youtube.com/watch?v=96i2RzaDEIk
 China's ENTIRE Three Kingdoms Story in ONE Video
 220 AD when last Han Dynasty emporor abdicated.

 Battle of the Red Cliffs (where arrows are stolen)

+ | Qin Dynasty to Qing Dynasty (221 BCE - 1912 CE)

 Tan Dynasty the golden age.
 618-907 AD